CocoRosie: 2007: The Adventures of Ghosthorse and Stillborn

 CocoRosie's third full-length studio album, The Adventures of Ghosthorse and Stillborn, was released on April 10, 2007.
 It was produced by Valgeir Sigurðsson, Björk's longtime collaborator.
 The songs are about the Casady sisters' family and their deceased older half-brother Simon Casady.
 It was recorded at their mother's farm in the Camargue region of France.
 The album's cover is a photo by Pierre et Gilles that features Sierra as two women, and Bianca in drag.
 In a 2008 interview with AfterEllen.com, Bianca expressed surprise that many people do not realize she is queer, given that she frequently performs in drag.

 In May 2007, while touring in support of The Adventures of Ghosthorse and Stillborn, the band was involved in an incident which resulted in the cancellation of the remainder of the North American leg of the tour.
 No official explanation was released; vague and unconfirmed reports claimed that unidentified members of the band were arrested and deported while crossing the Canada–US border.

 2008: "God Has a Voice, She Speaks Through Me"

 On May 13, 2008, CocoRosie released a new single entitled "God Has a Voice, She Speaks Through Me".
 The song was released digitally and as a 7" picture disc single (limited to 3000 pieces).
 The B-side of the 7" features a short and untitled song, which merely consists of noises.
 Though the picture on the B-side of the vinyl has lyrics from the song "Hairnet Paradise", which was previously only performed live, the actual song on the recording is very different.
-The duo spent much of 2008 writing and recording in various locations such as New York city, Réunion, Paris and Berlin where they also teamed up with artist Neda Sanai that is the spoken word voice on the song "R.I.P Burn Face".
+The duo spent much of 2008 writing and recording in various locations such as Buenos Aires, Paris, New York, Melbourne, and Berlin where they also teamed up with artist Neda Sanai that is the spoken word voice on the song "R.I.P Burn Face".